OpenSwitchNOS/openswitch-ops-docs/How-To-Process-Isolation.md

 To test that the process is running with the correct minimal subset of capabilities we are going to use the **setcap** and **getcap** commands to modify and check the capabilities set on a process.
-For more information please look at this [link.](https://wiki.archlinux.org/index.php/Capabilities)
+Additional information on Linux capabilities can be found at [https://wiki.archlinux.org/index.php/Capabilities](https://wiki.archlinux.org/index.php/Capabilities).